DiegoHMM/DiegoHMM/README.md

 elif tired:
     drink_coffee()
 ```

-- 🎓 Majoring in computer science degree at the Universidade Federal de Ouro Preto - UFOP
+- 🎓 Bachelor in Computer Science from the Universidade Federal de Ouro Preto - UFOP

+- 🎓 Master's degree student at the Universidade Federal de Minas Gerais - UFMG

 - 🧠 I'm currently working as a Machine Learning Intern at Technium